Shrieking brats, an unfinished glass of tea, and one unhappy, outraged mother.

 I don’t deny the possibility of these suppositions.
 I swear, I don’t.
 Yet, even if every defense were true, was there really a need to create a scene this way?

 The employer i.e. mother wasn’t alone, please remember.
 She had at least one other companion, an older woman who looked to be her sister.
-As irritating as the shrieking brats were, they were also, surprisingly, just noisy.
+As irritating as the shrieking brats were, they were also, as I highlighted, just noisy.
 They weren’t brawling or scuttling about or throwing tantrums.
 In other words, they weren’t unmanageable, just plain freaking noisy.

 And anyway, it’s just a glass of tea.
 Pricey or not.

-I bet she wouldn’t swallow such humiliation easily.
+I bet she wouldn’t gulp down such humiliation quietly.
 Pardon the pun.

 These aside, there were the two shrieking brats.
 I have repeatedly mentioned them so you should know how annoyed I was by their incessant, high pitch wailing.